 One of our first clients, Mick Collins, once said he was a “real digital dinosaur” when it came to social media during a phone call in regards to a project previous to this one.
 So, we ran with it and eventually decided to shorten it to ‘DigitalDinos’ when we created the company.

-Thought of a company name and unsure if it's taken?
+Thought of a company name and not sure if it's taken?
 Use our company name availability checker to find out.

 Why did you register to become a limited company?